misun/bakku-runner/README.md

 **Day 3**: Create the obstacles like racoons.
 Goals for the day:

-- build a 'racoon.js' to shows up raccoons regularly,
+- build a 'racoon.js' to shows up raccoons regularly
-- If time: build 'baldeagle.js' to add a different obstacles.
+- If time: build 'baldeagle.js' to add a different obstacles

 **Day 4**: Install the controls for the user to interact with the game.
 Style the frontend, making it polished and professional.
 Goals for the day: